h2oai/wave/py/docs/index.rst

-Welcome to the Telesync API documentation!
+Welcome to the Q API documentation!
 ==========================================

 .. toctree::